tonywu6/mdbookkit/docs/src/rustdoc-link/caching.md

 ### Postscript

-`mdbook` encourages a stateless architecture for preprocessors.
+mdBook encourages a stateless architecture for preprocessors.
 Preprocessors are expected to work like pure functions over the entire book, even for `mdbook serve`.
 Preprocessors are not informed on whether they are invoked as part of `mdbook build` (prefer fresh starts) or `mdbook serve` (maintain states between run).

 `rust-analyzer`, meanwhile, has a stateful architecture that also doesn't yet have [persistent caching][ra-persistent-cache][^1].
 It is [designed][ra-architecture] to take